iulianstana/catalog-data-chambers/README.md

 ## Instructions

 We recommend you use *pip* and *virtualenv* to setup your environment.
 Shall you decide to use *pip*, just do `pip install -r requirements.txt`, this should install *Scrapy 1.3.3*.
 You can run the spider with `scrapy crawl CameraDeputatilorInitiatives`.
+Be careful to use *Python 3*.
+Also, on some systems, *pip* for *Python 3* is named *pip3*.

 ## Commands